-We are working to provide financial assistance for those who can not afford a name and gender marker change on state and federal identity documents.
+We work to provide financial assistance for those who can not afford a name and gender marker change on state and federal identity documents.
 These fees can exceed $300, depending on the steps, making access difficult for many in our community.

 If you can, please consider donating to MTPC as we help our community members with name and gender marker change fees.